Bank of London (clearing bank): New Leadership and Ownership

 In late September 2024, the bank announced changes to its board of directors, including the departure of several non-executive members and the transition to a new governance structure.

 On 20 January 2025, the bank named Christopher Horne (former UK CEO of Credit Suisse) as group chief executive, in the context of an investor-led restructuring backed by Mangrove Capital Partners.

 In 2025, subsequent hires included Tony Bullman (Chief Financial Officer, former CFO at Credit Suisse) and Tom Howie (Chief Transformation Officer, former COO at HSBC) in June/July.
 Hana Rolles (Chief Commercial Officer) joined in August, followed by Aris Asimakis (Chief Risk & Compliance Officer) later that month.

 Technology

 Bank of London promotes an API-driven platform and has partnered with SAP Fioneer to integrate Cloud for Banking (C4B) within its stack.
-The bank is directly connected to UK Payment systems inclusing Faster Payments (as a Directly Connected Settling Participant) and Bacs.
+The bank is directly connected to UK Payment systems including Faster Payments (as a Directly Connected Settling Participant) and Bacs.